Difference operators for partitions and some applications: Introduction

 \end{thm}

-In this paper, we introduce two kinds of difference operators $D$ and $D^-$ on functions of partitions, and obtain more general results by studying the properties on each summand $F(h_{\square}^2: {\square}\in\lambda)$.
-As will be seen in Lemma \ref{th:DS} the constants $K_r$ arise directly from the computation for a single partition $\lambda$, without the summation ranging over all partitions of size $n$.
+In this paper, we study two kinds of difference operators $D$ and $D^-$ defined on functions of partitions, motivated by the work of Stanley \cite{stan1} and Olshanski \cite{ols1,ols2,ols3} on differential poset of Young lattice.
+As applications, we will generalize Stanley Theorem, Okada-Panova hook length formula and obtain other more general results by studying the difference operator $D$ on each single summand $F(h_{\square}^2: {\square}\in\lambda)$.
+As will be seen in Corollary \ref{th:DS} the constants $K_r$ arise directly from the computation for a single partition $\lambda$, without the summation ranging over all partitions of size~$n$.

+The differential poset of Young lattice was first introduced in $1988$ by Stanley \cite{stan1}.
+In his paper, Stanley studied the following two operators for partitions:

+where $\lambda^{+}$ (resp. $\lambda^-$) ranges over all partitions obtained by adding (resp. removing) a box to (resp. from) $\lambda$.
+Many remarkable results on Young lattice and partitions were obtained by this technique \cite{ols1,ols2,ols3,petrov,stan1}.
+For example, Olshanski \cite{ols3} gave a proof of the content case of Stanley Theorem by replacing $\la$ by certain functions $\frac{g(\la)}{H_\la}$ related to contents of partitions in the definition of $T_1$ and $T_2$.
+In this paper, we will give a systematic application of Stanley and Olshanski's ideas, which demonstrates the power of the difference operator approach.

-\begin{defi} Let $g(\lambda)$ be a function defined on partitions. {\it Difference operators} $D$ and $D^-$ are defined by
+\begin{defi} Let $g(\lambda)$ be a function defined on partitions.
+The {\it difference operators} $D$ and $D^-$ are defined by